grafana/grafana/docs/sources/alerting/configure-notifications/create-silence.md

 ## Rule-specific silences

 Rule-specific silences are silences that apply only to a specific alert rule.
-They are created when you silence an alert rule directly using the `Silence notifications` action in the UI.
+They're created when you silence an alert rule directly using the **Silence notifications** action in the UI.

 {{< admonition type="note" >}}
 As opposed to general silences, rule-specific silence access is tied directly to the alert rule they act on.
 They can be created manually by including the specific label matcher: `__alert_rule_uid__=<alert rule UID>`.